devbisme/skidl/docs/index.md

 my_part.ref = 'U5'
 ```

-The `value` and `footprint` attributes are also required for generating
+In addition, the `value` and `footprint` attributes are required for generating
 a netlist.
-But you can also add any other attribute:
+You can also add any other attribute:

 ```py
 my_part.manf = 'Atmel'